KubraNurGulfidan/42-minitalk/README.md

 ##  About the Project (EN)
-The objective of this project is to create a small data exchange program using UNIX signals between two processes.
-Data transfer is achieved between a server and a client using SIGUSR1 and SIGUSR2 signals.
+This project, developed as part of the 42 curriculum, involves creating a small data exchange program between two processes using UNIX signals.
+Data transfer is achieved between a server and a client via SIGUSR1 and SIGUSR2 signals.

 ### Technical Details
-- **Signal Management**: Catching and processing signals using sigaction and signal structures.
+- **Signal Management**: Catching and processing signals using signal structure.
 - **Bit Manipulation**: Breaking down characters (ASCII) into bits for transmission and reassembling them on the server side.
 - **Inter-Process Communication (IPC)**: Transmitting data to the target process using PID (Process ID).
 - **Bonus Features**: Unicode character support and acknowledgment signals sent from server to client.